Herbertkartel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that displays the result
+a script that converts a number